Healthy Homes Assessment Taita

 Taita Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Taita and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory throughout Taita and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Landlords and property managers must keep records of their conformance with all Healthy Homes Standard that apply or will be in force to your rental home.

-• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered tenancy.
+• Property managers and private landlords have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes